 University of Wisconsin-Milwaukee

-The University of Wisconsin-Milwaukee has ASL interpreting and real-time captioning services available for deaf and hard of hearing students.
-They also offer over 40 fully online degree programs — this includes master’s programs in business administration, computer science, and library and information sciences.
+The University of Wisconsin-Milwaukee offers ASL interpreting and real-time captioning services for deaf and hard-of-hearing students.
+It also offers over 40 fully online degree programs, including master’s programs in business administration, computer science, and library and information sciences.

 - Intelligent Score: 93.79